sudoplunder/powershadow/README.md

 # PowerShadow

 PowerShadow is an advanced, encrypted TCP Command & Control (C2) framework written in PowerShell.
 It is designed for authorized security testing and educational purposes.
 PowerShadow features secure key derivation using PBKDF2, a hidden client window, and automated event log clearance on disconnect.
-The default TCP port is now **9090**.
+The default TCP port is **9090**.

 > **WARNING:**
 > This tool is intended for **authorized and ethical** security testing only.
 Misuse of this tool may be illegal and unethical.
 Always obtain explicit permission before testing any system.